-Cost: Only $5 per girl and an additional $5 for each parent/guardian attending with her.
+Cost: Only $7 per girl and an additional $7 for each parent/guardian attending with her.
 Cash and checks are accepted at the door.

 Parking: Our parking lot is on the west side of the building.
 Use Entrance 16W, located near the Communication Arts Center.
 From Midway Rd, turn onto University Drive.
 There is plenty of free parking.

-Workshop Start & End times
+Workshop Start & end times:

-Girls STEM Workshops
+Girls STEM Workshops—Morning Session list

-Returning girls: Choose Three STEM Workshops
+Returning girls: Choose Three

 Genes in a Bottle

 Come capture your genetic essence in a bottle!
 In this session, you will extract genomic deoxyribonucleic acid (DNA) from your cheek cells and watch it precipitate from solution as floating white strands.
 Your very own DNA will be collected and transferred to a helix-shaped necklace that you can take home.
-2 sessions of 18 girls 9:00 and 10:00

-Microorganisms in My Food??
+Microorganisms in My Food?